-- The patient or caregiver will maintain treatment regimen to control or eliminate seizure activity
+- The patient or caregiver will maintain a treatment regimen to control or eliminate seizure activity

 - The patient or caregiver will recognize the need for assistance to prevent accidents or injuries.

-- The patient will maintain effective respiratory pattern with airway patent or aspiration prevented.
+- The patient will maintain an effective respiratory pattern with airway patent or aspiration prevented.

 - The patient or caregiver will demonstrate behaviors to restore positive self-esteem.